-Unlike typical shared broadband services, Dedicated Internet Access (DIA) is a private connection so you don’t compete with other businesses for bandwidth usage.
+Unlike typical shared broadband services, Dedicated Internet Access (DIA) is a private connection.
+Therefore, you don’t compete with other neighboring businesses for bandwidth usage.
 Employee productivity is supported with high-capacity networks that enable fast file transfer, crystal-clear VoIP calls, and fast data backup.

 Fiber optic service delivers the best dedicated bandwidth straight to your office, supporting your business-critical applications.

 Fiber Optic Internet, sometimes called Fiber Optic Cable Internet, is the transmission of data by light signals that travel on a fiber encased in a cable.
 The signal is known for being extremely fast and especially strong over large distances – up to 40 miles, without having to boost the signal.
 Fiber optic cables send data at a rate that is only 31% slower than the speed of light.
 This equates to a capacity of about 250-1000 megabytes per second.
 Cable broadband connections have a maximum of only 50 megabytes per second.
 Unlike copper telephone lines used for broadband internet services, fiber optic cables can carry large bundles of information at one time.
 Telephone lines were only meant to transfer audio (phone conversations), whereas optic cables were designed to handle all types of data including video, text, and multimedia.